NANOFABRICATION AND CHARACTERISATION - 2020/1

 · Via assessed coursework

-- Introduce students to common analytical experimental techniques used in nanoelectronics and nanotechnology, such as: 1) optical microscopy (eg. confocal) and spectroscopies (eg. Raman); 2) scanning probe microscopy (eg. Atomic Force Microscopy and its variants); 3) ion, X-ray and electron beam spectroscopies (eg. Rutherford Backscattering, Energy-dispersive X-ray); 4) electrical measurements and 5) solar power simulators.
+- Introduce students to common analytical experimental techniques used in nanoelectronics and nanotechnology, such as: 1) optical microscopy (eg. confocal) and spectroscopies (eg. Raman); 2) scanning probe microscopy (Atomic Force Microscopy and its variants); 3) ion, X-ray and electron beam spectroscopies (eg. Rutherford Backscattering, Energy-dispersive X-ray); 4) electrical measurements on the nanoscale.

 - Provide practical experience in analysing data and measurement errors